-The Board has always been vigilant in managing the Company's intellectual property ("IP") portfolio which currently consists of 19 patent families, 12 granted US patents, 4 US patent applications and a further 4 patent applications which have yet to enter national phase.
+The Board has always been vigilant in managing the Company's intellectual property ("IP") portfolio which currently consists of 19 patent families with 34 granted national patents (14 USA, 7 US continuations and 13 in Europe) with an additional 36 applications pending in various jurisdictions.
 The Company's IP strategy has been to build company value by focusing on opportunities to capture market share and exclude competition with an IP portfolio capable of generating licensing revenue.

-The directors believe comprehensive embodiments and interlocking patent groups, combined with a 'quick to file, quick to abandon' policy, has given the Company a strong and focused IP portfolio.
+The directors believe comprehensive embodiments and interlocking patent groups, combined with a 'quick to file, quick to abandon' policy, have given the Company a strong and focused IP portfolio.

-CAP-XX Limited Financial statements

-- 30 June 2010
+CAP-XX Limited Financial statements - 30 June 2011

 Contents Page

 Income statement 20

 Statement of comprehensive income 21

 Balance sheet 22

 Statement of changes in equity 23

 Cash flow statement 24

-Notes to the financial statements 25
+Notes to the financial statements 26